lamhq/weather/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will update (using [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/)) if you make edits.<br />

 ### `yarn build`

 Builds the app for production to the `dist` folder.<br />